AOSW Connections

 Dr. Mathew is a master trainer for ESPEC: Educating Social Workers in Palliative and End-of-life Care and serves on their board.
 She serves on several editorial boards.
 She has presented locally and nationally; and she is a published author.
 Dr. Mathew believes in giving back to the field of social work through her role as an adjunct faculty member of NYUSSW and Smith College Palliative and End-of-Life programs.

-Dr. Mathew is the President of Association of Oncology Social Work.
+Dr. Mathew is the President for Association of Oncology Social Work.